 The squatting position becomes more difficult depending on my gear.

-If I’m wearing a battle belt or anything bulky around my waist, any tall objects in the front will get in the way.
+If I’m wearing a battle belt or load bearing harness, tall objects in the front tend to get in the way.
 One solution is to “hike up” the belt just before dropping into position, but that isn’t ideal under time pressure.